Wave of grief as mortal remains of soldiers reach their native places; Anti-China protests in several parts

 Gurbinder, who belonged to 3 Punjab Regiment, got engaged last year when he came back home on a brief leave, said Jagseer Singh, Gurbinder's maternal uncle.
 "We had his plans for his marriage this year when he returns home on leave," Jagseer told PTI.

-Sepoy Ganesh Ram Kunjam, 27, who hailed from Gidhali village in Kanker district of Chhattisgarh, had finalized his marriage during his last home visit and planned to solemnize it next year, his relatives said.
+Sepoy Ganesh Ram Kunjam, 27, who hailed from Gidhali village in Kanker district of Chhattisgarh, had finalised his marriage during his last home visit and planned to solemnise it next year, his relatives said.
 After completing his education till Class 12, Ganesh Kunjam had joined the Army in 2011 as he wanted to serve the nation, his paternal uncle Tiharu Ram Kunjam said.

 Ganesh had come home on leave in February-March this year during which his marriage was fixed with a girl of a village in Kanker.
 "Just last month, I got a call from him during which he said hewas being posted to some other place...
 I had never thought that the phone call made in May would be our last conversation.
 We all are in shock," Tiharu Kunjam said.